samdark/yii2-cookbook/book/forms-validator-multiple-attributes.md

 ## How to do it

-By default if multiple attributes are used for validation, the loop will be used to apply the same validation to each of them.
+By default, if multiple attributes are used for validation, the loop will be used to apply the same validation to each of them.
 Let's use a separate trait and override [[yii\base\Validator:validateAttributes()]]:

 ```php